Prag8855/aab/content/contact.md

 Hi, I'm Nicolas.
 You can contact me to…

 - **Ask a question**
     Please [ask the right people](/guides/questions-about-berlin) first.
-I would love to help you, but I get a lot of questions, and I don't have enough time to answer everyone.
+I get a lot of questions, but I can't answer everyone.
 I can't give legal or financial advice.
 I can't answer visa and residence permit questions.
 - **Give feedback**
-    If you have changes and suggestions to make, send them to me!
-It helps me improve the website for everyone.
+    Send me your fixes and suggestions.
+It makes my job much easier.
 - **Say thanks**
-    I *love* to hear from happy readers.
-It makes my day!
-You can also [leave a review on Google Maps](/google-maps) or [donate a few euros](/donate) to support the website.
+    I *love* to hear from happy readers!
+You can also [donate a few euros](/donate) or [leave a review on Google Maps](/google-maps).
+It helps a lot.
 - **Advertise your business**
     Read my [content policy](/terms#content-policy) and my [advertising policy](/terms#advertising-policy) first.
 I sometimes work with advertisers, but not at the readers' expense.
     - **Therapists and psychiatrists**